intel/transfer-learning/docs/README.md

 python -m pip install tensorflow-text==2.10.0
 ```

-Install pandoc, Sphinx and a few other tools required to build docs
+Install Pandoc, Sphinx and a few other tools required to build docs
 ```bash
 sudo apt-get install pandoc
 pip install -r docs/requirements-docs.txt
 ```

-Navigate to `docs` directory and run the doctests to ensure all tests pass:
+Navigate to the `docs` directory and run the doctests to ensure all tests pass:
 ```bash
 # run this command from within docs directory
 make doctest